MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/migration/kernel-events-and-filters-migration.md

 Semantic Kernel enables control over function execution using Filters.
 Over time, multiple versions of the filtering logic have been introduced: starting with Kernel Events, followed by the first version of Filters (`IFunctionFilter`, `IPromptFilter`), and culminating in the latest version (`IFunctionInvocationFilter`, `IPromptRenderFilter`).
 This guide explains how to migrate from Kernel Events and the first version of Filters to the latest implementation.

+The latest version of filters has graduated from experimental status and is now officially released as a stable feature.

 ## Migration from Kernel Events

-Kernel Events were the initial implementation for intercepting function operations in Semantic Kernel.
-They were deprecated in version 1.2.0.
+Kernel Events were the initial mechanism for intercepting function operations in Semantic Kernel.
+They were deprecated in version 1.2.0 and replaced with the following improvements:

+1. Events were replaced by interfaces for greater flexibility.
+2. Implementations can now be registered with the Kernel using a dependency injection container (DI).

 The examples below illustrate how to transition to the new function filtering logic.

 ### Function Invocation